-John has over 10 years of experience in fresh and saltwater fisheries science, from project management and teaching to laboratory research and field work.
-He is helping lead ABR's Alaska Fisheries and Aquatic Sciences program in Alaska.
-John is involved in North Slope fisheries projects, including work at the oilfields and near Teshekpuk Lake.
+John has over 20 years of experience in fresh and saltwater fisheries science, from project management and teaching to laboratory research and field work.
+He is a leader of ABR's Fisheries and Aquatic Sciences program in Alaska.
+John is involved in North Slope fisheries projects, including work at the oilfields, on the Colville River, and near Teshekpuk Lake.
 In addition to fish capture and tagging, he is monitoring populations and their movements.

 Prior to joining ABR, he investigated alternative and complimentary survey methodologies to NMFS traditional trawl surveys for rockfish abundance off the west coast of the United States.
 He also served as a Peace Corps volunteer in Gabon, Africa, where he helped subsistence farmers design and build fish ponds for tilapia.